loop

 The hard work happens inside insL

-and insR
+and

 .
-Here’s the first; it simply inserts into the left subtree to get l'
+Here’s the first; it simply inserts into the left

-and then determines which rotation to apply.
+and then determines which rotation to

-Exercise: (InsertRight): The code for insR
+Exercise: (InsertRight): The code for

 is symmetric.
-To make sure you’re following along, why don’t you fill it in?
+To make sure you’re following along, why

-Next, lets write a function to delete
+Next, let’s write a function to delete

-an element from a tree.
-In general, we can apply the same strategy as insert
+tree.
+In general, we can apply the same strategy as

 :